ovh/public-cloud-examples/use-cases/wordpress-k8s-mysql/README.md

 The Wordpress site is available at this IP.

-Workdpress back office is available under `/wp-admin/`.
+Wordpress' back-office is available under `/wp-admin/`.
 The default user is `user`, the generated password can be retrieved using :
 ```bash
 kubectl --kubeconfig=./kubeconfig.yml get secret -n default wordpress -o jsonpath="{.data.wordpress-password}" | base64 -d
 ```